Pathic MR

 Core Capabilities

-Pathic MR is a Mixed Reality empathy training platform built on Meta Quest 3 that uses spatially anchored AI characters, emotionally responsive dialogue, and role-shifting mechanics to create genuine perspective-taking experiences.
+Pathic MR is a mixed reality empathy training platform built on Meta Quest 3 that uses spatially anchored AI characters, emotionally responsive dialogue, and role-shifting mechanics to create genuine perspective-taking experiences.

 Spatially Anchored AI